hyperledger/identus-docs/documentation/docs/quick-start.md

-### Verifier: will then check on the API if the Presentation Request has been completed or not.
+### Verifier: Will then check on the API if the Presentation Request has been completed or not.

 ```bash
 curl --location \